Solutions

 Jake Jones, Co-founder of Flank, an AI agent, shared his great definition of agentic AI on our podcast recently:

 Agents aren’t to be confused with copilots, though.
 There are some important distinctions between the two.
-To add some colour to this comparison, agents can perform tasks autonomously, whereas copilots can’t.
+Agents can perform tasks autonomously, whereas copilots typically won’t.

 Let’s take a common AI use-case in legal: reviewing a contract.
 A copilot might read your contract and recommend stuff for you to do with it.
 Agree with this clause interpretation, action this reminder date, flag this deviation from your standard playbook, and so on.